Pometry/Raphtory/docs/source/PythonClient/tutorial_pulsar.md

 # Run Example Lab - Raphtory Python Client - LOTR DEMO

+## Raphtory Python Client - LOTR DEMO

 This guide will show you how to use the client.
-This will walk through connecting to Raphtory, exporting a graph, exporting results, appending results to a graph and visualising the results.
+This will walk through connecting to Raphtory, exporting a graph, exporting results, appending results to a graph and visualisation.

 Within the example `python` there is a copy of this process as a jupyter notebook called `LOTR_demo.ipynb`.